Evolution & Experience

 Melissa began her professional journey in the late 1980s as a studio assistant to fashion and culture photographer Patrick Demarchelier, this internship was an extension of her formal photography studies and influenced by her late uncle, photographer Pierre Houlés.

 In the early 1990s in London & Los Angeles, she worked as a production manager on music videos for director Ralph Ziman.
 Soon after, back in NYC, she held various production crew positions on feature films including The Age of Innocence, Quiz Show, and A Bronx Tale.
-During this decade, she also spent several years as a personal assistant, first to Daniel Day-Lewis, and later to Robert De Niro.
+During this decade, she also spent several years as a personal assistant for award-winning actors, working first with Daniel Day-Lewis, and later Robert De Niro.

-From 1999-2004 Melissa was Vice President of Media Outreach at the Ad Council where she was responsible for managing national partnerships with U.S. media outlets including television, radio, print and outdoor.
-Her efforts helped expand the reach of dozens of public service campaigns.
+From 1999-2004 Melissa was Vice President of Media Outreach at the Ad Council a U.S. non-profit organization known for its landmark public service campaigns.
+During her tenure, she was responsible for managing national partnerships with U.S. media outlets including television, radio, print and outdoor in an effort to expand the reach of these pro-social messages.
 In recognition of her contributions, Melissa received Ad Council President Peggy Conlon’s Award for Exceptional Performance.

 From 2004-2006, Melissa was Manager of Galerie Thaddaeus Ropac in Paris.
-She guided the team, upgraded efficiency of operations, and supported the presentation of large-scale exhibitions featuring a wide range of prominent artists.
+At this prominent international contemporary art gallery, she was tasked with guiding the team, upgrading efficiency of operations, and supporting the presentation of large-scale exhibitions which placed her in dialogue with a wide range of prominent artists.
+These types of creative conversations later extended to a series of one-on-one video interviews conducted during her time working for artnet.

-From 2007 to 2011, just prior to her founding of Seymour Projects, Melissa was a freelance production, marketing and communications consultant for individuals in the arts, cultural organizations, and creative brands such as: artnet, Galerie Christian Berst, Vladimir Restoin-Roitfeld, Vingt Paris, the Creative Growth Art Center, and many more.
+From 2009 to 2011, just prior to her founding of Seymour Projects, Melissa was a freelance production, marketing and communications consultant for individuals in the arts, cultural organizations, and creative brands such as: Galerie Christian Berst, Vladimir Restoin-Roitfeld, Vingt Paris, and many more.

-In the early 2000s, Melissa was also a founding member of the ephemeral special events collective HELLO, MY NAME IS BILL where she collaborated on the conception and hosting of a series of underground happenings in Paris.
+In the early 2000s, Melissa was also a founding member of the Paris-based ephemeral special events collective HELLO, MY NAME IS BILL through which she co-conceived and co-hosted a series of underground creative experiential happenings.

 Education